Webcoin Price Reaches $0.0001 (WEB)

-Webcoin (WEB) traded 33% lower against the US dollar during the 1-day period ending at 15:00 PM E.T. on March 19th.
-One Webcoin coin can now be bought for $0.0001 or 0.00000000 BTC on popular cryptocurrency exchanges.
-In the last week, Webcoin has traded 14.4% higher against the US dollar.
-Webcoin has a total market cap of $3,275.65 and approximately $14.00 worth of Webcoin was traded on exchanges in the last 24 hours.
+Webcoin (WEB) traded down 3.7% against the dollar during the 1-day period ending at 13:00 PM ET on March 20th.
+Webcoin has a total market cap of $3,163.35 and $38.00 worth of Webcoin was traded on exchanges in the last 24 hours.
+One Webcoin coin can currently be purchased for about $0.0001 or 0.00000000 BTC on popular exchanges.
+During the last week, Webcoin has traded 10.5% higher against the dollar.

 - Polygon (MATIC) traded up 1% against the dollar and now trades at $1.65 or 0.00004286 BTC.